Pathways of Healing

 A Little About Me...

 Hi!
 My name is Heather Greer.
-I have been a caregiver for Hazel for the past five years.
+I have been a caregiver for Hazel for the past seven years.
 I am a licensed Marriage and Family Therapist and an In-Home Support Services Provider.

 From the time I was a teenager, I knew I wanted to help others.
 That goal, in combination with my own struggles and experiences, propelled me into the work I do today.
 I am honored that I have a job that allows me to advocate for my clients' needs, and to be a positive presence for change in the lives of my clients.